aemolinas/aemolinas/README.md

 Here are some ideas to get you started:-->

 Hello!
 I'm Amar.
-I'm working on becoming a web developer.
+I'm working on becoming a software developer
 - 🔭 I’m currently working on freeCodeCamp's New Responsive Web Design Course
 - 🌱 I’m currently learning HTML and CSS
 <!-- - 👯 I’m looking to collaborate on ...